 By mapping the management VLAN to an I-SID (VSN) you can manage the switch both from the UNI side and from the NNI side.
-The switch cannot be managed from C-VLANs (VSNs) other than the management VLAN (VSN).
+You cannot manage the switch from C-VLANs (VSNs) other than the management VLAN (VSN).

 The switch supports routing for non-VSN VLANs over the SPBM Fabric, using IP shortcuts.

-However, the switch does not support:
+However, the switch does not support the following:

-- · Inter-VSN unicast routing - Unicast routing between non-SPB VLANs and C-VLANs (L2 VSN)
+- Inter-VSN unicast routing - Unicast routing between non-SPB VLANs and C-VLANs (L2 VSN)